What Is Dot and Dab?

 - If your wall is masonry, then dot and dab will be the easiest way to fix the plasterboard.
 Solid walls will be very hard and won’t flex under the weight of your hand.
 Plasterboard walls, on the other hand, will almost always sound hollow; you can determine this by giving the wall a quick knock.

-- If your wall is made of wood or metal studs, then you should use a different technique such as screwing or nailing the boards into place
+- If your wall is made of wood or metal studs, use a different technique, such as screwing or nailing the boards into place.

 Youâll also need to take into account the weight of the plasterboard.
 If the board is too heavy, then the dot and dab may not be strong enough to hold it in place.
 In this case, you may want to screw or nail the boards into place for additional security.